wml-frc/UDP_TransferNT/README.md

 /**
  * Specify the default IP
  * The need for changing is not very high, as the ip can be specified when making the instance of the network.
-And also changed seperatly afterwards using the getSocket() function.
+And also changed separately afterwards using the getSocket() function.
  */
 #define DEFAULT_NT_IP